HumanCellAtlas/dcp2/docs/dcp2_schema_evolution_specs.rst

 - Data layout: Staging area exchange format
 - Project UUID: 90bf705c-d891-5ce2-aa54-094488b445c6

-Under the specified folder, there will be one folder per project metadata test.
 Only one test will be maintained, with a stable project UUID, but for some releases there may be some extra projects to test specific subgraphs.

 .. _design principles: https://github.com/HumanCellAtlas/metadata-schema/blob/master/docs/rationale.md#design-choices